kant/vue-demos/wikipediaViewer-vuejs/README.md

 # vue-ajax-wikipedia-viewer

 > 利用vue2.0实现简单页面<br>
-> A wikipedia viewer built with vue2.x ,vue-router,vue-cli(webpack-simple) and ajax(jsonp) <br>
+> A wikipedia viewer built with vue2.x, vue-router, vue-cli (webpack-simple) and ajax (jsonp). <br>
 >  -Yuo can click a button to see a random Wikipedia entry.<br>
 >  -Yuo can search Wikipedia entries in a search box and see the results.<br>

-Grade that this demo has been merged into the project :<a href="https://github.com/vuejs/awesome-vue">awesome-vue</a>:yum:<br>
+Grade that this demo has been merged into the project: <a href="https://github.com/vuejs/awesome-vue">awesome-vue</a>:yum:<br>
-And also here is another vue demo <a href="https://github.com/CaiYiLiang/simply-calculator-vuejs">simply-calculator-vuejs</a> ,which is merged into the project :<a href="https://github.com/vuejs/awesome-vue">awesome-vue</a>:yum:
+And also here is another vue demo <a href="https://github.com/CaiYiLiang/simply-calculator-vuejs">simply-calculator-vuejs</a>, which is merged into the project: <a href="https://github.com/vuejs/awesome-vue">awesome-vue</a>:yum:

 # demo